linode/docs/docs/troubleshooting/troubleshooting-basic-connection-issues/index.md

 ### Open a Support Ticket with your MTR Results

-Before opening a support ticket, you should also generate a *reverse MTR*.
-A reverse MTR is a report which you run from your Linode and which targets your local IP address.
-To run an MTR from your Linode, open and log in to your Lish console.
-To find out what your local IP is, visit a website like https://www.whatismyip.com/.
+Before opening a support ticket, you should also generate a *reverse MTR* report.
+The MTR tool is run from your Linode and targets your machine's IP address on your local network, whether you're on your home LAN, for example, or public WiFi.
+To run an MTR from your Linode, log in to your Lish console.
+To find your local IP, visit a website like https://www.whatismyip.com/.

 Once you have generated your original MTR and your reverse MTR, [open a Linode support ticket](/docs/platform/billing-and-support/support/#contacting-linode-support), and include your reports and a description of the troubleshooting you've performed so far.
 Linode Support will try to help further diagnose the routing issue.

 ## Troubleshoot Network Configuration Issues

 If you have determined that your network configuration is the cause of the problem, review the following troubleshooting suggestions.
 If you make any changes in an attempt to fix the issue, you can test those changes with these steps:

 1. Run another MTR report (or [ping](/docs/troubleshooting/troubleshooting/#can-you-ping-the-linode) the Linode) from your computer to your Linode's IP.

-1. If the report shows no packet loss, but you still can't access SSH or other services, this result indicates that your networking is up again, but the other services are still down.
+1. If the report shows no packet loss but you still can't access SSH or other services, this result indicates that your network connection is up again, but the other services are still down.
 Move onto [troubleshooting SSH](#troubleshoot-ssh) or [troubleshooting other services](#troubleshoot-other-services)

 1. If the report still shows the same packet loss, review the remaining troubleshooting suggestions in this section.